zietsmand/vue-select/docs/guide/options.md

 When `options` is an array of objects, the component must generate a label to be shown as the options text.
 By default, `vue-select` will attempt to render `option.label` as the option label.
-You can set your own label to match your source data using the `label` prop.
+You might not have a `label` key in your objects, so you can set your own label to match your source data using the `label {String}` prop.

 For example, consider an object with `countryCode` and `countryName` properties: